Sourdough Pumpkin Scones

 • Makes tender and flaky scones:

-• As mentioned above, sourdough discard helps to tenderize the scones and inhibits gluten development for a flakier scone.
+• Sourdough discard tenderizes scones and inhibits gluten development for a flakier scone.

-• In addition, I quickly fold the scone dough on top of itself to create extra layers.
+• Additionally, I quickly fold the scone dough over itself to create extra layers.
 This quick lamination process helps the scones rise taller as it creates more layers.
-It’s an easy trick I use for shortcakes, biscuits, and pie crust.
+It’s an easy trick I use for shortcakes, sourdough biscuits, and sourdough pie crust.

 • Can add any glaze: